What is a Computer and Information Research Scientist?

-Job Outlook for Computer and Information Research Scientists
+Job Opportunities for Computer and Information Research Scientists

-There were about 27,900 jobs for Computer and Information Research Scientist in 2016 (in the United States).
+In 2016, there was an estimated number of 27,900 jobs in the United States for Computer and Information Research Scientist.
 New jobs are being produced at a rate of 19% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Computer and Information Research Scientist by 2026.
-The BLS estimates 2,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.

 The states with the most job growth for Computer & Information Research Scientist are Nebraska, Washington, and Utah.
 Watch out if you plan on working in Mississippi, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Computer and Information Research Scientists is somewhere between $69,230 and $183,820.
+The salary for Computer and Information Research Scientists ranges between about $69,230 and $183,820 a year.

 Computer and Information Research Scientists who work in Washington, New Mexico, or Minnesota, make the highest salaries.

-How much do Computer and Information Research Scientists make in each U.S. state?
+How much do Computer and Information Research Scientists make in different U.S. states?